Projects

 Remote TETRA radio control panel via PEI

 Web control panel for a Motorola TETRA radio driven by AT commands over the PEI (RS232) interface.
-The Flask backend exposes a REST API, SSE event stream and full-duplex audio over WebRTC (aiortc) — so any browser can operate the radio like a physical control head: group and individual calls, SDS, talkgroup switching, scanning, GPS, network status.
+The backend exposes a REST API, SSE event stream and full-duplex audio over WebRTC — so any browser can operate the radio like a physical control head: group and individual calls, SDS, talkgroup switching, scanning, GPS, network status.
+It can also run as a full remote operator console: it captures the GPS positions of other radios by polling Remote SDS and visualizes them on a map.
 Designed for vehicle mounting (e.g. BMW R1250RT) with the radio in the case and the panel on a phone.
+A newer variant integrates a motorcycle-helmet intercom (Cardo) and a wireless PTT button through an ESP32 bridge.

 TETRA Remote Head — screenshot